 The capacity of Pine Island Road could also be increased by building a new bridge around Matlacha.
-A possible route would begin at about Shoreview Drive, run just south of Matlacha, and reenter Pine Island Road on Little Pine Island just west of the Sandy Hook restaurant, a distance of just over $1\frac{1}{2}$ miles.
+A possible route would begin at about Shoreview Drive, run just south of Matlacha, and reenter Pine Island Road on Little Pine Island just west of the

-&lt;sup>10 Pine Island at the Crossroads, by William M. Spikowski, 1982, p.
-3.
+9 Pine Island at the Crossroads, by William M. Spikowski, 1982, page 3.